Skip to Content

 Beards grow through awkward phases of growth where the hair looks thicker, untidier, and patchier.

-But as it grows longer, hair growth cycles equilibrate and the sheer weight of the beard itself will sort out many of the problems you face.
+But as it grows longer, hair growth cycles equilibrate and the sheer weight of the beard itself might sort out some of the problems you face.